Introduction:

 These examples show that emotion is not a side effect of experience but a driving force behind it.

-Emotion becomes incorporated into personality in two distinct ways.
+Emotion is evoked in children in two distinct ways.

-I. The first way emotion becomes incorporated into a child’s personality is through mimicry:
+I. The first way children’s emotions are evoked is through mimicry:

 Mimicry Through Observation (without direct interaction):